During office hours

 The University needs to collect and process personal data in order to provide necessary services to its students, manage its operations effectively, and meet certain legal requirements.

-Please read our new privacy notice to find out how we will process your personal data under the new General Data Protection Regulations (GDPR)
+Please read our new privacy notice to find out how we will process your personal data under the General Data Protection Regulations (GDPR)

 Personal data is any information relating to an identifiable individual.
 It can identify the individual directly or indirectly (i.e. in combination with other information), so could include name, identification number, online identifier, location data, or other factors specific to the physical, genetic, mental, economic, cultural or social identity of the person.